 NOTICE IS HEREBY GIVEN

-that, following the resignation of Mr.M.Hutchins, a casual vacancy has arisen in the Office of Councillor for the Parish Council.
+that, following the resignations of Mr.N Fellows and Mr.D.Parons, two casual vacancies have arisen in the Office of Councillor for the Parish Council.

 In accordance with Section 89(3) of the Local Government Act 1972, where the vacancy occurs within six months before the day on which the councillor whose office is vacant would regularly have retired, an election shall not be held under Section 89(1) of the above Act, and the vacancy will be filled at the next ordinary election of councillors on 7th May 2015.